 After-hours trading is what it sounds like: buying and selling stocks after the stock market has closed.
 However, unlike standard hours trading, after-hours trading is conducted through computerized trading systems called electronic communications networks (ECNs).
 Traders generally access ECNs through their preferred brokerage.

 After-hours trading generally lasts four hours, from 4-8pm ET on weekdays.
-However, the precise time of after-hours trading depends on the brokerage that an investor uses.
+However, the precise time of after-hours trading depends on the specific brokerage that an investor uses.

 Pre-Market Trading